mikeball/foundation/README.md

 A complete toolkit for talking to Postgres.
 A work in progress, but usable.

+## Key Features & Goals
 - Simple to run query sets and transaction sets.
 - SQL templating similar to yesql
-- Parameters are passed as PreparedStatement parameters.
+- Parameters passed as PreparedStatement parameters
+- A way to add dynamic query sections
 - Automatic conversion of datetime datatypes
 - Integer and text array support
 - JSON support (partial/pending)